 Europe is heavily reliant on imported oil and gas.
 As a result, it has been affected by world events such as the 2011 conflicts in Libya and the 2009 Ukrainian/Russia gas dispute.
 In January 2012, Europe adopted an ‘unprecedented’ oil embargo against Iran, immediately pushing up prices.

 The geothermal solution

-Geothermal energy can solve security-of-supply issues for the UK and Ireland.
+Geothermal energy can solve security-of-supply issues.

 - Geothermal energy is an indigenous supply of sustainable energy

 - Geothermal can meet 4,000 times the earth’s energy demand

 - Once harnessed, geothermal energy is available 24/7, 365 days a year